-- Removal of tools that were previously placed in the well; such as port collars, packers, bridge plugs, cement shoes, etc.
+- Removal of tools that were previously placed in the well; such as port collars, packer types, bridge plugs, cement shoes, Permanent packers, etc.

 - Perform a well sidetrack from the casing by doing a window in the casing then using the whipstock.